Coming up next, our final news roundup and information overload hour.

 I could take a joke.

-I mean, I come on here, you joke on me.
+I mean, I come on here.

-Um but look, I mean, everyone in broadcast media has lost market share because people don't watch TV the way they used to.
+But look, I mean, everyone in broadcast media has lost market share because people don't watch TV the way they used to.

 I think that it's a combination of the two.